truenas/documentation/content/TrueNASUpgrades/_index.md

 Nightly builds are automatically published when automated testing passes.
 **.iso** files are available to fresh install on disposable hardware or a virtual machine.
-Switching a disposable system from CORE to SCALE typically requires a fresh install using a nightly .iso file.
+Switching a disposable system from CORE to TrueNAS typically requires a fresh install using a nightly .iso file.

 **.update** files are also available for manually updating an existing experimental system to a nightly build.